Places to visit in Tanzania

 Arusha National Park

 Arusha is usually the starting point for most family safaris to Tanzania as it is the nearest town to Kilimanjaro International Airport and has been a hub for safaris for decades.
-The national park, although small, we feel is definitely underrated – it is close to Arusha so there are no long transfers and it can be a useful half-day trip whilst recovering from long flights or slotted in before an evening departure from Kilimanjaro.
+Although the national park is small, we feel is definitely underrated – it is close to Arusha so there are no long transfers and it can be a useful half-day trip whilst recovering from long flights or slotted in before an evening departure from Kilimanjaro.

 At its centre is the Ngurdoto Crater, dramatically surrounded by steep cliffs whilst further in, the Momella Lakes are home to an abundant bird population.
 Zebra, giraffe, hippo and buffalo roam throughout the park.
 One of the attractions of a visit here are the guided walks through the montane forest near the park entrance where children will love getting close to a darting herd of antelope (who surprises who?).
 Definitely one of our favourite places in Tanzania.